-- Welcome - offer them a set of details and explain that you will take them through the house showing each room in turn.
+- Welcome them in.
+Offer them a set of details and explain that you will take them through the house showing each room in turn.
 You will then leave them to spend as much time as they need to look at the house on their own.
 Finally you will answer any questions that they may have.

-- Then move through the remaining rooms downstairs starting with the biggest rooms and finishing with the downstairs cloakroom, if available
+- Then move through the remaining rooms downstairs starting with the biggest rooms and finishing with any storage rooms or spaces.

-Trying to sell your property is very stressful, especially in this market so follow my tips above to give yourself the best possible chance of getting that sale.
+Trying to sell your property is very stressful, especially in this ultra-competitive market, but if you follow the above tips you should give yourself the best possible chance of getting that sale.

 Looking for a financial adviser near you?

 Do you need financial advice?
 An independent financial adviser can show you how to make the most